-- Increase the registry of qualified Section 3 residents and businesses through workshops with partnering agencies and biannual workshops for existing and new Section 3 concerns. - Establish a sole-source Section 3 database accessible to all sub-recipients, contractors, Section 3 businesses and partnering agencies.

-- Incorporate Section 3 resident certified training in the Section 3 resident application to identify specific construction training to maximize resident visibility for specific opportunities. - 2.
+- Promote an environment of qualified Section 3 residents and businesses through workshops with partnering agencies and biquarterly workshops for existing and new Section 3 concerns. - Maintain an accessible database for prospective employers to identify Section 3 eligible residents and business concerns as a referral system to be used by all partners, contractors and subcontractors for Section 3 covered projects. - Identify Section 3 resident certified training in the Section 3 resident database that list certifications to identify specific construction training and other qualifying experience to maximize resident visibility for increasing employment opportunities in both the public and private sector. - 2.
 Goal- Develop and implement new marketing strategies to inform residents and business concerns of employment and training opportunities

-- Provide ongoing employment and contracting opportunities information via e-mail to Section 3 residents and business concerns from the network of Partnerships (Jacksonville Housing Authority, Youth Build, Work Source, Florida State City of Jacksonville (FSCJ), Clara White Mission - Develop a network of information providers to announce up-coming job opportunities (i.e., JHA, Procurement Division, EBO Office, Contractors and HAND - Create a Section 3 link on the HAND and EBO website - Distribute information to local media (i.e., newspaper, public service announcements, etc.) - Assist General Contractors with awarded contracts with job fairs at project job-sites, public housing communities, and or community facilities to recruit Section 3 residents with local partners. - Provide ongoing notifications through various mediums to Section 3 residents and business concerns related to construction and other certifications. - Goal Establish a collaboration with experienced private sector partners and Section 3 business concerns.
+- Provide ongoing employment and contracting opportunities information via e-mail, web-links and others to Section 3 residents and business concerns from the network of Partnerships (Jacksonville Housing - Authority, Youth Build, Work Source, Florida State City of Jacksonville (FSCJ), Clara White Mission, CRC, Project New Ground - Develop a network of information providers to announce upcoming job opportunities (i.e., JHA, Procurement Division, EBO Office, Contractors and HCDD). - Maintain the Section 3 link on the Neighborhoods Department and EBO website. - Distribute information to local media (i.e., newspaper, public service announcements, etc.). - Promote job fairs at the project site of awarded contracts with the General Contractor at public housing communities, and or community facilities to recruit Section 3 residents with local partners.

+3. Goal - Establish a collaboration with experienced private sector partners and Section 3 business concerns.